zion-off/notification-microservice/README.md

 ## Why Microservices?

 In the history of large scale software development, quite a few challenges posed by monolithic systems have contributed to the evolution and wider adoption of microservice architectures.
-For our purposes, i.e. in relation to a messaging service, the loose coupling of the client and the service makes sense for a number of reasons.
+For our purposes, i.e. in relation to a messaging client, the loose coupling of the client and the server makes sense owing to a number of reasons.

 ### Microservices are technology agnostic[^1]

-The message emitter, or the client, in this case, interacts with the service using REST, so the implementation details of the server, beyond the API definition, do not concern the client implementation.
-The server could have been implemented in a different programming language altogether and would still be able to communicate with the client regardless.
+The message emitter, or the client, in this case, interacts with the service using REST, so the implementation details of the server, beyond the API definition, do not concern the client's implementation.
+The server could have been implemented in a different programming language altogether and would still be able to communicate with the client regardless, thanks to REST specifications.

 ### Microservices facilitate software evolution